This is the roof garden to a property in Holland Park.

 In terms of planting, our clients expressed a desire for a fresh contemporary scheme that is completely low maintenance and that looks attractive throughout the seasons.
 A selection of evergreen and architectural species provide the main structure, whilst a mix of grasses and a select palette of perennials add spikes of colour creating some additional interest across the year.

-Lighting adds an exciting dimension to the entire roof garden, making it not only useable on summer evenings, but also visually accessible in the winter months.
+Lighting adds an exciting dimension to the entire roof garden, making it not only usable on summer evenings, but also visually accessible in the winter months.
 Inset lighting to the decking, wall lights and up-lighting to the structural planting creates brilliant effects, however, with the use of different circuits, a subtler feel can be achieved according to the mood and occasion.

 We installed an automatic irrigation system, which can be set to water the plants for a pre-determined amount of time each day, especially advisable in the planters, and is useful if spending any period of time away from home.